Subantarctic fur seal: Distribution

-Arctocephalus tropicalis, the subantarctic fur seal, is geographically widespread; as their specific and common names imply, they generally breed in and inhabit more northerly (subantarctic, or "tropical") locations than the Antarctic fur seal (Arctocephalus gazella) does.
+Arctocephalus tropicalis, the subantarctic fur seal, is geographically widespread; as their specific and common names imply, they generally breed in and inhabit more northerly (subantarctic, or "tropical") places than the Antarctic fur seal (Arctocephalus gazella) does.
 The largest known breeding colonies are on Gough Island, in the South Atlantic, and Île Amsterdam, in the southern reaches of the Indian Ocean.
 Breeding grounds are also located on Marion Island in the Prince Edward Islands—which is shared with the Antarctic fur seal—as well as the Crozet Islands and Macquarie Island.
 In places where the two species intermingle, A. tropicalis can be identified visually by the lighter, orange colouring on its chest.
 Occasional hybridisation has been known to occur between the two seals in these areas.

-About 300,000 subantarctic fur seals are remaining today, a number likely to be substantially lower than when they were first discovered in 1810, as they were hunted excessively for their pelts throughout the 19th century.
+About 300,000 subantarctic fur seals are alive today, likely substantially fewer than when they were first discovered in 1810, as they were hunted excessively for their pelts throughout the 19th century.
 Populations from ancient history, prior to human contact, were likely even higher.
-However, the species recovers rapidly, it seems, albeit in areas wherein it is protected by the Convention for the Conservation of Antarctic Seals (CCAS).
+However, the species recovers rapidly, it seems, albeit in areas where it is protected by the Convention for the Conservation of Antarctic Seals (CCAS).
 A small population on Heard Island is considered endangered.
-The Antarctic fur seal was also rigorously hunted, to the point of all but one breeding colony remaining by the year 1900, resulting in an increasingly low species-wide genetic variability; meanwhile, the genetic diversity amongst subantarctic fur seals has remained high.
+The Antarctic fur seal was also vigorously hunted, to the point of all but one breeding colony remaining by the year 1900, resulting in a low species-wide genetic variability; meanwhile, the genetic diversity among subantarctic fur seals has remained high.
 There appear to be three distinct genetic lineages in the subantarctic species, though none of them represent any particular geographical area.